AIM-Harvard/FaceAge/models/README.md

 # Models

-This folder should store the pre-trained weights of the FaceAge model (`faceage_model.h5`).

-The pre-trained weights will be made available upon publication via [Zenodo](https://zenodo.org).
+This folder was originally intended to store the pre-trained weights of the FaceAge model (`faceage_model.h5`).
+However, the pre-trained weights will be made available upon publication of the study via [Zenodo](https://zenodo.org).

 ## Model Description